- Books, Literature, and Writing»

 Mike Holder was an elected sheriff, and the other three men were his deputies.
 Jimmy Sparks was a smallish man with a long, sad face, but his hangdog looks belied the quick mind and snap decisions of a seasoned lawman.
 Big, hulking Darby Patterson and his equally large brother Dave were the heavy muscle that put a quick end to brawls in the local saloons.
 The four men were an effective peace keeping force and well respected by the town’s citizens.

-The town was unusually quiet and still, and there was an air of foreboding.
+The town was unusually quiet and still, but there was an air of foreboding.
 The four men were each restless and uneasy, although they were unaware of any common sense of dread.
-Somewhere, a screen door slammed and someone began working a pump for water.
+Somewhere, a screen door slammed and someone began working a complaining pump for water.

 The Sheriff was not a large man either, but he was bear strong and feared no man.
 When big, drunken Jeb Dawson challenged him to an arm wrestling match, he promptly broke the much larger man’s wrist.
 He was instantly ashamed, and never engaged in another such contest, not that anyone wanted to try him after that.